nio-ono/zin/README.md

 ## The Development Server

-Zin's server is more than just a static file server; it's a dynamic development companion:
+Satsuma's server is more than just a static file server; it's a dynamic development companion:

 1. **Live Reloading**: Changes in the `source` directory trigger the server to recompile the affected parts and refresh your browser, ensuring you always view the latest version.

-2. **No Caching**: To guarantee that developers see real-time modifications, the Zin server avoids caching.
+2. **No Caching**: To guarantee that developers see real-time modifications, the Satsuma server avoids caching.
 Every request fetches fresh content.

 3. **Incremental rebuilds**: Only the pages, styles, or assets touched by a change are recompiled.
 Dependency graphs track template includes and SCSS imports.